Answers to Common Advisee Questions

 Student Life

-UD Student Wellness & Health Promotion provides confidential counseling services to help students in need.
+UD Student Wellbeing provides confidential counseling services to help students in need.

 There are a variety of resources that can help students.
-Two great places to start are the Center for Counseling and Student Development and the Office of the Dean of Students.
+Two great places to start are the Center for Counseling and Student Development and Student Advocacy & Support.

-The Office of the Dean of Students works one on one with students to discuss situations, resources, and steps to move forward.
-Learn more by visiting their website at https://sites.udel.edu/deanofstudents/ or calling 302-831-8939.
+Student Advocacy & Support works one on one with students to discuss situations, resources, and steps to move forward.
+Learn more by visiting their website at https://www.udel.edu/students/support/ or calling 302-831-8939.

 Connecting with the Office of Disability Support Services (DSS) in order to request reasonable accommodations has several steps and often includes the need for documentation.
 The student section of the website will walk students through the process, and students should contact the office by phone at 302-831-4643 or email at dssoffice@udel.edu if they would like to discuss their individual situation, and/or have any questions or concerns about the process.